bennn/dissertation/dissertation/scrbl/README.md

 - [X] "methods" -> "method" goddammit I am the first with these great METHOD canonical, you can improve but you will be second (abstract intro conclusion)
 - [X] diss to committee
+- [X] GTP case study needs work
 - [X] sk > I know it's fashionable to say such things at NU, but I'm not sure I agree that "a compiler cannot use optional types to justify transformations".
 It certainly can: it just needs to then generate code that guards against using the transformed code.
 It's a bit like saying "a JIT cannot use run-time values to justify specializations" — yet that's exactly what a JIT does every day?
 - [X] sk PR talk sounds like shallow replacing TR
-- [ ] jv fig 58 be clear this is fully-typed, explain why
-      same for all "ratios" tables
+- [X] jv fig 58 be clear this is fully-typed, explain why; same for all "ratios" tables
-- [ ] jv fig65 what is timeout and is it worse than deep? explain
+- [X] jv fig65 what is timeout and is it worse than deep? explain
 - [ ] jv try to be clearer that end is shallow without blame ... in figures?
 - [ ] jv ack Like types with the Concrete / Erasure switch
 - [ ] jv isn't this a challenge to explain two behaviors and modes to programmers (yes, we haven't even explained the first!)